dodgymike/hackrf-wiki/libHackRF-API.md

 };
 ```

-###Tranceiver Mode
+###Transceiver Mode
 HackRF can operate in three main transceiver modes, Receive, Transmit and Signal
 Source.
 There is also a CPLD update mode which is used to write firmware images
 to the CPLD.

-Receive mode is used to stream samples from the radio to the host system.
-The
-centre frequency and bandwidth are set using
+The transceiver mode can be changed with `hackrf_set_transceiver_mode` with the value parameter set to one of the following:

 ```
 enum transceiver_mode_t {
 	TRANSCEIVER_MODE_OFF = 0,